 🧭 Cross-PID Navigation

-The Navigate to Pair button automatically switches to the destination P&ID, selects the paired OPC, and zooms to it.
+The Navigate button on any partner row switches to the destination P&ID, selects the paired OPC, and zooms to it — so you can follow a line across sheets without hunting for the matching connector.

 📊 Connectivity Graph